 How to reheat corn casserole:

-Warm in a 350 degree oven for 10-15 minutes, or until warmed through.
+Warm the casserole in a 350 degree oven for 10-15 minutes or until warmed through.
 I do not recommend microwaving it.

 Can corn casserole be frozen?